karakelian/getting-started/README.md

   1. On your personal computer, create a working directory for this class
      - the canonical name for this directory is: \~/classes/cit384
-     - as such, all class related documents will refer to this locations
+     - as such, all class related documents will refer to this location

   1. Validate that your campus resources are correctly configured!
      1. Log into the following shell servers using your campus user-id, and create a working directory for this class.